Local-first sync

 Rather than eliminating your users’ ability to use your app in these situations, local-first sync ensures they can continue working with your app.

-This not only reduces their frustration and increases your retention but also saves your developers the time of implementing loading states for every UI element they build.
+This can reduce their frustration and save your developers the time of implementing loading states for every UI element they build.

 Real-time capabilities